Bridging Across Differences Toward Flourishing

 Cheryl A. Maurana, PhD, MCW Eminent Scholar,

-Senior Vice President for Strategic Academic Partnerships, Professor of Population Health and Founding Director,
+Senior Vice President for Strategic Academic Partnerships, Professor, Bioethics and Medical Humanities,

 What is "Bridging"?